 What are the upfront an on-going costs?

 Typically, budgets for integrations are taken up with upfront development and outsourcing costs.
 They also often consider how much internal staffing cost will be taken up.
 By moving technical staff away from BAU work.

-With modern Integration Hub led solutions, you only need to calculate your monthly usage, which enables you to take a much lighter approach to budgeting, when documenting your integration strategy.
+With modern Integration Automation platforms you only need to calculate your monthly usage, which enables you to take a much lighter approach to budgeting, when documenting your integration strategy.

 This is a great benefit to both you and the business heads you might be presenting to.
 This is because it significantly reduces the frictions around cost (particularly when other teams might be anticipating some form of cross charging, for integrating their team specific tools).

 Read more about total costs of integrations: How to calculate costs and measure return on system integration investment